skormoker2310181-uiu/Campus-Collab/README.md

 ## My Contributions

-* Implemented the group-designed interface using HTML and CSS *Converted provided UI designs into functional static web pages *Developed multiple interconnected website pages *Created responsive layouts for different screen sizes *Maintained consistent styling across the website *Implemented navigation, cards, forms, dashboards, and other interface components
+* Implemented the group-designed interface using HTML and CSS
+* Converted provided UI designs into functional static web pages
+* Developed multiple interconnected pages for the platform
-* Created multiple responsive web pages
+* Created responsive layouts for different screen sizes
+* Maintained consistent styling across the website
+* Implemented navigation, cards, forms, dashboards, and other interface components

 ## Technologies